divinity-m/Anti-Gravity/dev_logs.md

 <br>

 # Day 10 - Thursday | In class work #
-I've done a lot of work on the levels.
-It took me a while to decide on where to place all of the code and I decided to put it all inside a function called `setUpLevels` rather than making a seprarate JS file for it.
-Inside the function, I've set up 10 level objects from the `Level` class, 9 of which were made inside a for-loop so they all have the same properties right now.
-Tommorrow, I'll make each level unique by giving them their obstacles.
+I've done a lot of work on the blueprint and foundation for levels and I've decided that I'll code all the levels/obstacles themselves inside a function called `setUpLevels`.
+Right now the function has set up 10 `Level` objects.
+From tommorrow and onward, I'll be designing the layout for each level.
 I plan to make level one void of obstacles and have a very simple guide on the games controls.

 ### Things Added:
  - Levels (no obstacles yet)